How to Set Up an AI Agent for Your Small Business (No Coding Required)

 A heartbeat is a periodic check-in.
 Your agent wakes up, reviews what needs attention, and either does work or stays quiet.

-Your agent now checks in every hour.
-It’ll read your workspace files, see if anything needs attention, and act accordingly.
+That’s it.
+Your agent now has a rhythm.
+It’ll read your workspace files each hour, see if anything needs attention, and act accordingly — without you having to prod it.

 Step 6: Create Your First Scheduled Task (5 minutes)

-Tomorrow at 9 AM, your agent will check your STATE.md and send you a Telegram summary.
+Tomorrow at 9 AM, you’ll get a Telegram message with your daily snapshot.
 Set it and forget it.

 Step 7: Give It Something to Do